GhostTypeExtension/ghosttype-extension/README.md

 ## 🛠️ How to Install (Manual Installation)

-Since GhostType is hosted open-source on GitHub, you can easily install it manually in less than a minute by following these steps:
+Since GhostType is hosted on GitHub, you can easily install it manually in less than a minute by following these steps:

 1. **Download the Extension:** Go to the **Releases** section on the right side of this page and download the `GhostType.zip` file.
 2. **Extract the File:** Unzip/Extract the downloaded file on your computer.
 You will get a folder containing the extension files.